 After withholding, employers commonly deposit shares of stock into a brokerage investment account for you.
 This income is typically picked up on a W-2, and income tax is withheld.

-Because you are taxed on the FMV value per share at vesting, the shares you own after the vest date will have a cost basis equal to the FMV on that date.
+Because you are taxed on the FMV value per share at vesting, the shares you own after the vesting date will have a cost basis equal to the FMV on that date.
 In our example above, that’s $50 per share.

 Calculating the Cost Basis of Non-Qualified Stock Options